Ex Astris Scientia

 The Series

-TOS: The Naked Time The first time travel in Star Trek is little spectacular and occurs at the end of the episode when the Enterprise escapes from the collapsing planet.
+The first time travel in Star Trek is little spectacular and occurs at the end of the episode when the Enterprise escapes from the collapsing planet.
 While the ship is moving to the past, the (mechanical!) clock on the bridge is running in reverse direction, amounting to three days altogether.
 The clock is obviously not an autonomous ship system, as it would have been synchronous to the "biological clocks" of the crew (i.e. forward) in that case, but displays a Federation time signal.
 It is mentioned at the end of the episode that the same method may be purposely used to travel to the past.
 We don't know if exactly that is done on later occasions.
 It seems that the slingshot effect (TOS: "Tomorrow is Yesterday") is the preferred method.

 In the remastered version of this episode the look of the clock was updated.
 Also, the new chronometer displays not only hours, minutes (left) and seconds (right), but the stardate on the left side and the shipboard time on the right side.
 The label "shipboard" is an obvious problem, as it insinuates that the clock itself is located on board, which is not possible as it would have to run forward all the time.

-Classification: travel to the past
+Classification: travel to the past, without consequences

-TOS: Tomorrow is Yesterday Though it is one of the most exciting descriptions of a time travel, this episode raises a bunch of problems to be explained.
+Though it is still one of the most exciting descriptions of a time travel in all of Star Trek, this episode raises a big bunch of problems to be explained.
 First of all, beaming Air Force pilot Christopher out of his cockpit should already have set off a new timeline and potentially have caused a paradox.
 At latest Kirk's decision to keep him aboard should have altered history.
-When the decision is already made and Christopher has no future on 20th century Earth any longer, Spock nonetheless finds out that Christopher will have a famous son.
-Obviously this record remains unscathed just as the rest of the ship and its crew, indicating that they are somehow protected against paradoxes all the time (this will routinely happen almost every time someone in Star Trek travels to the past, so in later occurrences it is often not worth mentioning).
-Besides, Spock's attitude that insignificant individuals have no influence on the timeline is unusually arrogant and illogical.
+When the decision is already made and Christopher has no future on 20th century Earth any longer, Spock eventually finds out that Christopher will have a famous son.
+Obviously this record has remained unscathed just as the rest of the ship and its crew, indicating that they are somehow protected against paradoxes all the time.
+This will routinely happen almost every time someone in Star Trek travels to the past, so in later occurrences it is often not worth mentioning.
+Besides, although he freely admits that he made an error when he didn't check for descendants with "relevant contributions" to history, Spock's attitude that insignificant individuals have no influence on the timeline is unusually arrogant and illogical.

-TOS: The City on the Edge of Forever In this episode McCoy, who has become temporarily insane after an overdose of cordrazine, travels back to New York in the 1930s using a time portal, the Guardian of Forever.
+In this episode McCoy, who has become temporarily insane after an overdose of cordrazine, travels back to New York in the 1930s using a time portal, the Guardian of Forever.
 Obviously the Federation ceases to exist in the instant he rescues the pacifist Edith Keeler and thus involuntarily enables the Nazis to win the Second World War.
 So when McCoy enters the time portal, history is immediately altered.
 The landing party of the Enterprise are the only remnants of the old timeline, while the Enterprise has disappeared together with the rest of Starfleet.
-Though it is not explicitly mentioned, the planet has to be shielded against changes in the timeline, an effect that will be used as a loophole in several other episodes.
+Though it is not explicitly mentioned, the planet has to be shielded against changes in the timeline, an effect that will be used as a loophole in several other episodes, because someone has to be left to fix history.
 We do not know what happens to McCoy in New York after changing the timeline.
 Probably he is protected likewise, since he would otherwise cause a paradox with unknown impact.

 Based on the recorded data of McCoy's disappearance, Kirk and Spock select exactly the right instant to enter the portal and to correct history.
 It is quite astonishing that the two officers arrive only a few days before McCoy, since, based on what the portal shows, a delay of only one second would have led to a deviation of many decades, let alone a wrong place to arrive at.